 APLA at AAA San Francisco 2012

-APLA is proud to sponsor or co-sponsor six invited sessions this year, as well as 42 other panels.
-We are also hosting two special events aimed at career development for new PhDs, and holding five graduate workshops.
+APLA sponsored or co-sponsored six invited sessions this year, as well as 42 other panels.
+We hosted two special events aimed at career development for new PhDs, and held five graduate workshops.
 Below you’ll find detailed information about the events we held and the calls for participation we circulated.

 Please join us for our annual business meeting on Saturday Nov 17th!
 At our “more than a business meeting, we will award our student paper prize, conduct some additional APLA business, and will feature Catherine Besteman leading an informal discussion of the following questions: